AzeezDa/fortis/README.md

 ```
 ./install
 ```
-If no errors occured and the install printed (may differ a bit, but most important is the last line)
+If no errors occurred and the install printed (may differ a bit, but most important is the last line)
 ```
 Compiling the Fortis Assembler
 [1 of 4] Compiling Lexer            ( Lexer.hs, Lexer.o )